TexasDigitalLibrary/Vireo4ProtractorTesting/README.md

 As mentioned above, this is intended to demo what a protractor test on vireo4 might look like and is a work in progress.
 The next work on this project is to automate file upload, revise the new vs in progress submission selection and provide subsequent actions for when the current submission has been completed.
+Additionally there are 'expect' assertions to be added in select places.